arnoldboersma/vitas-dapr-workshop/docs/3-container-apps/3-2-aca-deployment.md

 Within the `/deploy/containerapps` folder, you will find the following files:
 *  `core.bicep` - This is the main bicep template that will deploy all of the infrastructure resources (except for the container apps)
 *  `apps.bicep` - This is the bicep template that will deploy the container apps
-*  `parameters.jsonc` - This is the parameters file that will be used to deploy the infrastructure resources
+*  `core.bicepparam` - This is the parameters file that will be used to deploy the infrastructure resources
     > Make sure you have created this file before deploying the infrastructure if not, based on the sample provided
 * `/dapr/*.bicep` - These are the bicep templates that will deploy the Dapr components